jonasherfort/simple-modern-uv/README.md

 > [!NOTE]
 >
-> If you're not familiar with copier, take a moment to understand the
+> If you're not familiar with Copier, take a moment to understand the
 > [update feature](#updating-your-project-template).
 > Then the options below will make sense.
 > I put a few more thoughts on why a workflow like this is underrated is in